-5.6 Whilst the application site is located outside of a built-up area boundary, in this case, there are a number of material planning considerations which together provide justification for the development proposed when the scheme is considered in the planning balance.
+5.6 It is acknowledged that the application site is located outside of a built-up area boundary.
+However, in this case, there are a number of material planning considerations which together provide justification for the development proposed when the scheme is considered in the planning balance.
 These matters are addressed as follows: